notofonts/noto-docs/src/miniarticles/NotoSansWarangCiti.md

 # Noto Sans Warang Citi

-Noto Sans Warang Citi is a sans serif design for texts in the Varang Kshiti (Warang Citi) script.
+Noto Sans Warang Citi is a unmodulated (“sans serif”) design for texts in the Varang Kshiti (Warang Citi) script.

 Noto Sans Warang Citi has multiple weights, contains 181 glyphs, 3 OpenType features, and supports 89 characters from the Unicode block Warang Citi.